alexagone/pcloud/README.md

 # Build

-    You can build nailed it using the following:
+    You can build pcloud it using the following:

         mkdir build
         cd build